ryanmclake/neonFishR/README.md

 # neonFishR
-Package deisnged to easily work with the NEON FIsh data
+Package designed to easily work with the NEON FIsh data